 EnumOrdinal

-You should almost never invoke the Enum.ordinal() method.
+You should almost never invoke the Enum.ordinal() method or depend on the enum values by index.

 Severity